iansan5653/unraw/README.md

 you can use the `.raw` property of the passed string array to access the raw strings, but then you may want to still return normal strings after processing.

+The module is also useful for parsing text files written with escape sequences, although keep in mind that the JavaScript flavor of escape sequences may differ from the flavor used in an input file.

 ## Getting Started

 `unraw` is a UMD module, so it can be used in Node or on the web.
 Typings are